This article will discuss what causes a person to be shy and how to overcome shyness the right way.

 Once you figure it out then you won’t have any problems in getting over your shyness.

 Ultimately, it’s all about how you think and that depends on the type of beliefs that you have about yourself.

 You won’t become a charming social magnet when you first set out to practice but never let mistakes hold you back.
-Know that they are indispensable whenever you are learning anything.
+Know that they’re indispensable whenever you’re learning anything new.

-As time passes, you’ll make lesser and lesser mistakes and a day will come when you’ll find that you have absolutely no problems talking to anyone.
+As time passes, you’ll make fewer mistakes and a day will come when you’ll find that you have absolutely no problems talking to anyone.

-The important thing to remember is to always be on the lookout for situations that can trigger your shyness and face those situations again and again till you prove to your mind that there’s nothing to hide and your shyness ends.
+The important thing to remember is to always be on the lookout for situations that can trigger your shyness.